Marxism and Marxist Literary Theory

 Responses to the readings should raise questions about the readings that relate to the issues treated in discussions and lectures.
 All responses must stick close to the assigned texts.
 The best responses will treat individual passages and analyze these in order to raise larger issues and questions.
 At least three responses must be comparative.

 The class will be divided into two groups (A and B); responses will be due on the specified dates, as indicated on the syllabus.
-All response must be precisely2 pages in length, double-spaced with one inch margins (all sides).
+All response must be precisely then number of pages indicated in length, double-spaced with one inch margins (all sides).
 Your name and the date should appear on the back of your response.

 The overall quality of responses will be assigned a single letter grade.
 If you wish to have a response graded prior to the end of the quarter, you must come to office hours with a copy of the response you wish to have graded in hand.
 Late responses will not be accepted.